WesBosman/ink-solitaire/readme.md

 ## To-Do

 [ ] Fix recycling the deck after hitting the last card
 [ ] Fix styling the unflipped cards from the deck
-[ ] Fix styling cards once they are in the top 4 final positions [ ] Create a way to quickly move to certain columns (maybe using numbers)
+[ ] Fix styling cards once they are in the top 4 final positions
+[ ] Create a way to quickly move to certain columns (maybe using numbers)
+[ ] Show card color in status bar

 ## Development